 Nodes can be drag&dropped under other nodes, thus re-arranging the tree

-New folder or subject can be added by right-clicking the empty area in the subject hierarchy box
+New folder or subject can be added by right-clicking the

 Non-DICOM data also appears automatically in Subject hierarchy.
 There are multiple ways to organize them in hierarchy: